CarlosLF/P5_Vehicle_Detection/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Future work:

+* I will like to work in speed up the code
+* I also will like to add some Kalman filter to make the tracking more stable